 Child found in freezing water on Christmas Eve; wandered away from parent during camping trip

-CENTRAL - A four-year-old who got lost during a camping trip with his father Saturday ended up in freezing-cold water.
+CENTRAL - A four-year-old who got lost during a hiking trip with his father Saturday ended up in freezing-cold water.

 According to the Central Police Department, the boy was found in a body of water along Frenchtown Road in Central shortly after 3 p.m. on Christmas Eve.